Detecting charge transfer at defects in 2D materials with electron ptychography: Methods

-SSB ptychography was performed with the open-source PyPtychoSTEM package~\cite{gitlab}, using either the experimental or simulated 4D data sets as input.
-The step size was chosen to be 0.1--0.15~\AA\ per pixel (matched in the SSB reconstruction) and the voltage was 60~kV.
+SSB ptychography was performed with the open-source PyPtychoSTEM package~\cite{gitlab}, using either the experimental or simulated 4D datasets as input.
+The step size was 0.1--0.15~\AA\ per pixel depending on the dataset and the voltage was 60~kV.
 The convergence angle was set to 20 or 30~mrad.
+Post-collection aberration correction was applied using singular value decomposition to identify the residual aberrations which were then counteracted.
+More details are given in the Supplementary Material.